Introduction to LaMa

 for(t in 2:n){

-# we draw the next state conditional on the last one
+# drawing the next state conditional on the last one

 s[t] = sample(1:2, 1, prob = Gamma[s[t-1],])